Have a question about membership with HRS? Please view the frequently asked questions below.

-- Allied Health Professionals: Professional healthcare providers (e.g., physician assistants, nurses, medical assistants, technicians, therapists) who are actively involved in the technical aspects of pacemakers/implantable cardioverter devices (ICDs) or the performance of electrophysiological techniques.
-Individuals must be affiliated with an academic institution or work in a clinical practice setting or their equivalent.
+- Allied Health Professionals: Professional healthcare providers (e.g., physician assistants, nurses, medical assistants, technicians, therapists) who are actively involved in the various aspects of electrophysiologic care including, but not limited to, Cardiac Implantable Electronic Device (CIED) implantation and/or follow-up, performance of electrophysiologic procedures, clinical patient management, or research, and be affiliated with an academic institution, clinical practice or equivalent setting.

 - Emeritus: Reserved for individuals who have been HRS members for 15 or more years (at least five of which were successive), have reached the age of 65, and have fully retired from active practice.
 The dues for this membership category are $100 per year.
 If you meet these requirements and would like to request a change in your membership status, send a written request to membership@HRSonline.org.

 - How do I become a Fellow of the Heart Rhythm Society (FHRS)?

 Please visit our FHRS page to review the FHRS application criteria and download the application.

 - Does HRS offer retired/Emeritus members a reduced dues rate?

 Yes.
 Emeritus membership is reserved for individuals who have been HRS members for 15 or more years (at least five of which were successive), have reached the age of 65, and have fully retired from active practice.
 The dues for this membership category are $100 per year.
 If you meet these requirements and would like to request a change in your membership status, please send a written request to membership@HRSonline.org.